3AM Finds

 Was it an earthquake?
 A giant sea creature?
 Had someone released the Kraken?

-In the end, NOAA decided that the Bloop, as it had come to be known, was likely the result of large ice quakes, a type of cryoseism generally caused by ice shelves cracking and breaking apart.
-However, despite this official conclusion, many still believe the true mystery has yet to be solved.
+In the end, NOAA decided that The Bloop, as it had come to be known, was likely the result of large ice quakes, a type of cryoseism generally caused by ice shelves cracking and breaking apart.

-You can listen to the Bloop in the video above, sped up 16 times.
+You can listen to The Bloop in the video up there, sped up 16 times.
 It is, however, not alone.

 Another, called Upsweep, sounded even weirder, like an emergency alarm going off on a space station.
 Recorded in 1991, Upsweep has many possible origins, but to this day remains unresolved.